Pruned double Hurwitz numbers: Pruned double Hurwitz numbers

 Now we may define a construction similar to the construction in the proof of Proposition 3.4 in \cite{DN13}.
-Firstly, we introduce some new notation: Let $\mu$ be a partition and let $I\subset\{1,\dots,\ell(\mu)\}$, then we denote $\mu_I=(\mu_i)_{i\in I}$.\\ We exclude the case $\ell(\nu)=1$, since our algorithm leaves a single vertex for trees. \begin{Construction} Let $\varGamma$ be a branching graph of type $(g,\mu,\nu)$, such that $\ell(\nu)>1$.
+Firstly, we introduce some new notation: Let $\mu$ be an ordered partition and let $I\subset\{1,\dots,\ell(\mu)\}$, then we denote $\mu_I=(\mu_i)_{i\in I}$.\\ The following construction associates a pruned branching graph to a branching graph in algorithmic way.
+We exclude the case $\ell(\nu)=1$, i.e. the case of trees, since in this case our algorithm leaves a single vertex and by convention we excluded this case. \begin{construction} Let $\varGamma$ be a branching graph of type $(g,\mu,\nu)$, such that $\ell(\nu)>1$.
 We now construct a subgraph of $\varGamma$ which will indeed be a pruned branching graph of type $(g,\tilde{\mu},\tilde{\nu})$, such that $\tilde{\mu}\subset\mu$, $1\le\tilde{\nu}_i\le\nu_i$ and $|\tilde{\mu}|=|\tilde{\nu}|$. \begin{enumerate} \item We remove all leaves of $\varGamma$.
 That is, we remove the vertices of valency $1$, all adjacent half-edges and the adjacent full-edge.
 Moreover, we remove all half-edges with the same label as the removed full-edge in the whole graph. \item After that, we relabel the edges, such that the labels form a set of the form $\{1,..,k\}$ for some $k$. \item If the resulting graph $\tilde{\varGamma}$ is pruned, the process stops, if not, we start again. \end{enumerate} When this process stops, we obtain a pruned branching graph $\tilde{\varGamma}$ of some type $(g,\tilde{\mu},\tilde{\nu})$ with $\tilde{\mu}$ and $\tilde{\nu}$ as above.
 We call $\tilde{\varGamma}$ the underlying pruned branching graph of $\varGamma$.\\ Note that we may perform this process for each face seperately.
-For a face $F$, we call the resulting face $\tilde{F}$ the underlying pruned face. \end{Construction}
+For a face $F$, we call the resulting face $\tilde{F}$ the underlying pruned face. \end{construction}

 We refer to Construction \ref{constr:prunedfaceforest} as \textit{pruning}.
 The resulting underlying pruned branching graph is unique.

 \begin{Definition} Let $v$ and $\tilde{\nu}$ be integers with $v\geq\tilde{\nu}$ and let $F$ be a rooted forest with $v$ vertices and $\tilde{\nu}$ components.
 Moreover, let the non-root vertices be bilabeled by some set $I$ and some set $E$, i.e. each non-root vertex has two labels.
 Let the root-vertices be labeled by some set $R$, such that $v-\tilde{\nu}=|E|=|I|$, $|R|=\tilde{\nu}$.
 We call $F$ a forest of type $(\tilde{\nu},I,E,R)$.\\ If we drop the labeling by the set $E$, we call $F$ a forest of type $(\tilde{\nu},I,R)$. \end{Definition}